Date: 22 October 2013. Dratted Dishes.

 money for

-an item doesn't mean you must keep it for a lifetime.
+an item does not mean you must keep it for a lifetime.

 Sometimes remembering the acquisition is enough and